School Profile

 OUR MISSION STATEMENT

-Cambridge Primary School strives to equip and empower lifelong learners that contribute collaboratively to build a positive, inclusive and successful school and community.
+At Cambridge Primary School, our mission is to nurture lifelong learners who actively contribute to cultivating a positive, inclusive, and thriving school and community environment.

 School Strategic Plans